 - Notes on anything out of the ordinary; large parties, unseasonable weather, road closures, staff issues, anything that might have impacted sales

-- Notes on inventory, such as any items where the stock is low or any items that are expected to be delivered the following day
+- Notes on inventory—any items where the stock is low, any items that are expected to be delivered the following day

 If your restaurant doesn’t already have a daily shift log, this template can help you start one:

 Weekly and monthly manager meetings should survey the daily reports alongside profit and loss statements (P&L) to identify trends in the restaurant.
 A regular meeting of the management team, even if it is only two people, is the best time to make plans and set goals for the upcoming weeks and months ahead.

 - Profit and loss statements: Many restaurants find it helpful to compare apples-to-apples by running their profit and loss reports on a 7-day week and a 28-day cycle to avoid inflated numbers for months that have more Fridays and Saturdays.
 An abbreviated weekly P&L review helps your team keep track of trends and make adjustments.

 - Upcoming operational changes: Sometimes you need to rearrange the floor plan to accommodate additional tables for two on Valentine’s Day or close part of the restaurant for a private party.
 Ensure that all members of your management team are aware of these expected changes and know their roles in creating a smooth operation for the rest of the team.

 - Marketing strategy: Are there upcoming seasonal events that are relevant to your brand?
 Do you have email, text, and social media campaigns to promote them?
 Are your previous marketing efforts paying off?